 If your air conditioner is not cooling efficiently, start by checking if the filters are clean and if there are any obstructions around the condenser unit.
-If the issue persists, it is best to diagnose and fix it with a professional technician.
+If the issue persists, diagnosing and fixing it with a professional technician is best.

 How long does an air conditioner typically last?

 The lifespan of an air conditioner can vary depending on factors like usage, maintenance, and quality.
 On average, a well-maintained air conditioner can last anywhere from 10 to 15 years.